-As COVID-19 restrictions begin to ease, students and educators are preparing for a return to schools.
+When COVID-19 restrictions ease, students and educators must adapt and prepare for a return to schools.
 School staff will need to support students in the transition back to the classroom, and at the same time manage their own transition and anxiety.

-The recent events will likely have had substantial impacts on students and they may be experiencing a host of emotions in regard to their return, including anxiety, disappointment, and anger.
+The recent events will likely have had substantial impacts on students’ mental health.
+They may be experiencing a host of emotions in regard to the announcement of new changes, including anxiety, disappointment, and anger.

-As educators it will be important to listen to students’ concerns and, even if the emotions are extreme, express understanding and empathy.
+As educators, it is important to listen to students’ concerns and, even if the emotions are extreme, express understanding and empathy.
 Letting families know you understand and appreciate their perspective will help open up a dialogue for problem solving.

 2. Be honest and encouraging, rather than reassuring